 In the world of airbrush makeup, it all seems quite easy.
 Take the airbrush gun, point in into the face or skin, press a button and it’s done.
 Still, there is a lot beneath the flawless finish especially if you are a total beginner.
-Mistakes can sneak into your beauty routine and make a mess out of everything.
+Airbrush makeup mistakes can sneak into your beauty routine and make a mess out of everything.

-Therefore, before you start applying take the time to read the most common mistakes which can easily occur when using airbrush makeup.
+Therefore, before you start applying take the time to read the most common airbrush makeup mistakes which can easily occur when using airbrush makeup.

 1. Not enough knowledge about airbrush makeup kit